einzige/sections_rails/README.markdown

 The generator does the following things:

-1. It create a new folder __/app/sections__, in which you put the source code for the different sections.
+1. It creates a new folder __/app/sections__, in which you put the source code for the different sections.

-2. It includes the folder /app/sections in the asset pipeline by adding this line into your _application.rb_ file:
+2. It includes the folder _/app/sections_ in the asset pipeline by adding this line into your _application.rb_ file:

         config.assets.paths << 'app/sections'